harvardinformatics/TranscriptomeAssemblyTools/README.md

 From our years of experience troubleshooting and evaluating *de novo* transcriptome assemblies, we have identified a number of statistical issues regarding the robustness of downstream analyses based upon them.
 A summary of these issues can be found at [Freedman et al. 2020, *Molecular Ecology Resources*](https://onlinelibrary.wiley.com/doi/abs/10.1111/1755-0998.13156).
 Given these issues and the rapidly decreasing cost of generating a genome assembly, we suggest that during the study design phase of your project, you consider the feasibility of assembling and annotating a genome before choosing to generate a *de novo* transcriptome assembly.

 ## Workflow steps
 To the extent possible, to improve reproducibility (not to mention ease of implementation!), we run analyses from within conda environments.
-Below, we explain how to execute particular steps assuming that a separate conda enviornment is created for each step
+Below, we explain how to execute particular steps assuming that a separate conda enviornment is created for each step, with job scripts designed to be run on the SLURM job scheduler.
+These can easily be modified to work with other schedulers such as SGE and LSF.

 ### 1. Running fastqc
 We can create a conda environment for *fastqc* as follows: